BinWang28/BinWang28.github.io/index.md

 # About Me

 I am currently a second-year Ph.D. student in Department of Electrical and Computer Engineering at University of Southern California, supervised by C.-C. Jay Kuo.

-My research Interests lies in Machine Learning and its applications to Natural Language Processing, Computer Vision and Multi-Modal Analysis.
+My research Interests lies in **Machine Learning** and its applications to **Natural Language Processing**, **Computer Vision** and **Multi-Modal Analysis**.

+Here is my CV/Github/Google Scholar.

+**Email:** bwang

 # dd